sprut666666/com.sprut.homekit/README.md

 Example of work: https://www.youtube.com/watch?v=yZWt6jDCl7E (New video from Homey the work)

 If you have problems update your "I" device & Apple TV.
 On iOS 11 everything works perfectly.
+If you don't see for example the "SPEAKER" look here https://itunes.apple.com/us/app/elgato-eve/id917695792?mt=8 .

+If the problem remained fully describe the situation

 Differences from HomeyKit:
 - The new logic works, you can add any device and if it supported device types they will be added to HomeKit.
 If the device is not supported device types will be added to the device "NOT SUPPORTED" - If you want I added a new device type send me "full info:" the device from the log on sprut666666@gmail.com